 When I spoke with Santa Ana Mayor Miguel Pulido earlier this week he was not yet sure if he was going to run for what will be his last two-year term.
 Since them Pulido has indeed pulled papers and he will be on the November 6 ballot.
 He will face off against termed-out Santa Ana City Councilman Sal Tinajero, who has been garnering a lot of media attention of late due to his leadership of the SAUSD Debate Team.
-The path for Tinajer was cleared when his colleague, Mayor Pro Tem Michele Martinez, opted to not run for Mayor after all.
+The path for Tinajero was cleared when his colleague, Mayor Pro Tem Michele Martinez, opted to not run for Mayor after all.
 She too is terming out from the Santa Ana City Council.

 No question about it – the Tinajero versus Pulido race will be the big contest in the General Election.
 But the race for Santa Ana’s Ward 2 will also be sure to garner a lot of attention as no less than six candidates have pulled papers.
 Here are the Ward 2 candidates:

-- Irma Macias – Community Volunteer (Qualified)
+- Irma Macias – Community Volunteer (Ballot Statement)

-- David Penaloza – Engineer/Educator (Qualified)
+- David Penaloza – Engineer/Educator (Ballot Statement)